wingedpanther/nmbi/content/posts/papermod/papermod-features/index.md

 >Prepare an explanation if the signatory(employment and qualification forms) does not have an official email address.
 The explanation must be written in the official letterhead, signed and stamped.

->Prepare an explanation if the signatory's title is different that what NMBI required.
+>Prepare an explanation if the signatory's title is different than what NMBI required(it is mentioned in the Employment form).

 >Prepare an affidavit if your name is different in the documents.